Talmidi Library

 The Massorite sect of Talmidaism

-The term should not to be confused with ‘Massoretes’, who are the editors of the text of the Hebrew bible; or with ‘Masorti’, who are the conservative Jews of Israel.
+The term ‘Massorite’ should not to be confused with ‘Massoretes’, who are the editors of the text of the Hebrew bible; or with ‘Masorti’, who are the conservative Jews of Israel.
 All three terms are however derived from the same Hebrew word – masóret, which means ‘tradition’.

-The ethos of Massorite spirituality is humility and compassion, and gentleness of spirit.
 A Massorite appreciates ancient style, customs and traditions, preserving what is best and meaningful, and modernising what is not transferable to modern life.
-Massorite prayers are very much in the ancient Hebrew style of poetry, Massorite music is very Middle Eastern, and Massorite social custom tries to reflect that of ancient Israelites.
+Massorite prayers are very much in the ancient Hebrew style of poetry, Massorite music is very Middle Eastern, and Massorite social custom tries to reflect the best of ancient Israelite culture.

 To learn more about Massorite Talmidaism, please go to our contact page and email us at: shmuliq . parzal @ googlemail . com [no spaces – these spaces have only been inserted to prevent spam from email bots].